Briefpoint

 So why aren’t all law firms using it?
 A lot of them stick to old-school methods simply because “that’s how we’ve always done it.”

 Others hesitate because of cost concerns, even though automation often saves money in the long run.
 Some firms don’t have in-house IT support, which makes tech adoption feel overwhelming.
-There’s also the fear that automation could replace legal staff, but in reality, it just helps them work faster and smarter.
+There’s also the fear that automation could replace legal staff, but in reality, it just helps them work smarter.

-But change is happening fast.
-In 2024, a Thomson Reuters report found that law firms’ tech spending was growing nearly 4 percentage points faster than overall overhead—the fastest growth ever recorded.
-The firms embracing automation now will have the edge.
-Don’t get left behind.
+Nevertheless, change is happening fast.
+In 2024, a Thomson Reuters report found that law firms’ tech spending was growing nearly 4 percentage points faster than overall overhead, the fastest growth ever recorded.

 Why Should You Start Automating Your Law Firm Now?